imagej/imagej.github.io/_pages/plugins/photobend.md

 ## PhotoBend plugins collection

 A collection of specialized plugins for ImageJ providing tracking of a needle-like crystal shape changing during photobending process.
 Photobending is a phenomenon of crystal deformation caused by non-uniform crystal structure transformation due to photochemical reaction.
-Bending of crystals caused by light irradiation is only one of various types of mechanical response observed in chemically transforming solid substances (see the review by Naumov *et al.*, 2015[1]{% include cite content='journal' title='Quantification of photoinduced bending of dynamic molecular crystals: from macroscopic strain to kinetic constants and activation energies' author='Stanislav Chizhik, Anatoly Sidelnikov, Boris Zakharov, Panče Naumov and Elena Boldyreva' journal='Chemical Science' volume='9' number='8' pages='2319-2335' year='2018' publisher='The Royal Society of Chemistry' doi='10.1039/C7SC04863G' %}</ref> ).
+Bending of crystals caused by light irradiation is only one of various types of mechanical response observed in chemically transforming solid substances (see the review by Naumov *et al.*, 2015[^1] ).

 {% include thumbnail src='/media/photobend-demo.gif' title='Animation of the photobend time lapse (\~1500x playback speed)'%}